Last Updated on 3rd May 2023 by Sophie Nadeau

 If stunning weather, beautiful beaches, and breathtaking towns are your thing, then you need to look no further than the European island of Hvar, which can be found in the Adriatic Sea.
 One of the Croatian Dalmatian islands, the island has been important since antiquity on account of its strategic position off the coast of Croatia.

 Best seen over the course of a long weekend so as to enjoy all that the island has to offer, some of the best things to do in Hvar include sampling the local food (fresh seafood is a Croatian speciality), wandering around Hvar town (the main town on the island of Hvar is also called Hvar), and relaxing on one of the many secluded beaches dotted around the island.
+For more inspiration, check out our suggested 3 days in Hvar itinerary.

 Delightful to visit as a day trip from nearby Sorrento, Capri is a picture perfect sunny island off the coast of Italy, the boot-shaped country of Southern Europe.
 Of all the islands in Europe listed here, Capri is easily one of my favourites to visit thanks to its many scenic vistas and laidback ambiance.